City of Edwardsville, Kansas

 ⭐ Credit Ratings

-As of the latest assessments, Gatlinburg holds an A2 rating from Moody’s, A+ from S&P, and A from Fitch, reflecting solid financial management and revenue stability.
-Historical changes include an upgrade from A3 (Moody’s) in 2019 following post-wildfire recovery efforts, indicating improved resilience.
-These ratings imply lower borrowing costs for the city and reduced risk for investors, with yields typically 50-100 basis points above AAA benchmarks.
-For bond professionals, this suggests favorable pricing in secondary markets, though downgrades could occur if tourism revenues falter, emphasizing the need for diversified portfolios.
+As of the latest available data, Edwardsville holds an A2 rating from Moody’s, an A+ from S&P, and an A from Fitch, reflecting solid financial management and economic resilience.
+Historical changes include an upgrade from A3 (Moody’s) in 2019, driven by improved debt service coverage and reserve levels, with no downgrades in the past decade.
+These ratings imply lower borrowing costs for the city and reduced risk for investors, signaling investment-grade status suitable for risk-averse portfolios.
+However, any future rating adjustments could arise from external economic pressures, potentially affecting bond yields and liquidity.

-⚡ Flash Fact – City of Gatlinburg, Tennessee
+⚡ Flash Fact – City of Edwardsville, Kansas

 *Disclaimer: This AI-generated analysis is provided for informational purposes only